 What does The Coronavirus Act 2020 mean for residential landlords and tenants?

 The coronavirus (Covid-19) outbreak has had significant implications for residential landlords and tenants.
 In response, the Government introduced a series of housing support measures, including extending the basic notice period for seeking possession of residential tenancies in England.

-On 12th May 2021, the Government made further announcements partially easing some of the rules previously introduced for notice periods.
+On 8th September 2021, the Government made further announcements easing some of the rules previously introduced for notice periods.
 Accordingly, from 1st October 2021 notice periods will generally return to pre-pandemic notice rules.

 Can landlords go ahead with possession proceedings?

 The suspension on procession proceedings expired on 20th September 2020.
 Therefore, possession proceedings are now continuing.

 Renters’ Reform Bill